yukun-dong/how-to/Respond-to-card-actions-in-Teams.md

 4. [Step 4: register the action handler](#step-4-register-the-action-handler)

 ### Step 1: add an action to your Adaptive Card
+User universal action `Action.Execute` to define your action in an adaptive card, which will be rendered as a button in the card:

-Here's a sample action with type `Action.Execute`:
+Here's a sample `Action.Execute`action:
 ```json
 {
   "type": "AdaptiveCard",